MangatH/Election_Analysis/README.md

     1.'''
       # Add a variable to load a file from a path.
-      file_to_load =("election_results.csv")
+      file_to_load = os.path.join("election_results.csv")
       # Add a variable to save the file to a path.
-      file_to_save =("election_analysis.txt")
+      file_to_save = os.path.join("election_analysis.txt")
       '''
-    The code can be modified by updating the name of the to be loaded, which is "election_results.csv" here, it can have other name too, depending on type of election.
+    The code can be modified by updating the name of the file to be loaded, which is "election_results.csv" here, it can have other name too, depending on type of election.
+Further, the path to open the file can be modified as per the location of the file in the system.

     2. '''
         # Print the final vote count (to terminal)